hassantafreshi/easy-form-builder/readme.txt

 == Description ==

-**Easy Form Builder** is a drag & drop and user-friendly form creator that allows you to create multistep professional forms or contact-us form within minutes.
+**Easy Form Builder** is a drag & drop and user-friendly form creator that allows you to create  multistep professional forms or contact-us forms within minutes.

 [youtube https://www.youtube.com/watch?v=AnkhmZ5Cz9w]

 If you're looking to create custom multi-step forms without any coding skills, Easy Form Builder is the plugin for you.
-With over 40 field types and a simple drag-and-drop interface, building a custom form has never been easier.
+With over 30 field types and a simple drag-and-drop interface, building a custom form has never been easier.
 Easy Form Builder also includes a unique confirmation code (tracking ID) for each submission, allowing you to connect each submission to an individual request.

 Easy Form Builder offers numerous features to make your life easier, including:

-**General features of Easy Form Builder**
+**General features of Easy Form Builder:**

-- +40 field types for building forms
+- +30 field types for building forms

 - Simple drag and drop functionality

-- Build Multi-step forms with Easy Form Builder
+- Build Multi-step forms

 - Email notification